 In August you are collecting a 'Statement of Results'.
 This is not your exam certificate.
-Your exam certificates will be available for collection from school in January 2021.
+Your exam certificates will be available for collection from school in January 2023.
 We can post certificates - information about this will be attached to your statement of results.

-The school is only required to hold your certificates for one year after you leave school (Year 13 and Year 11 not attending Prince Henry's Sixth Form - this is January 2022), after which time the school is permitted to shred your certificates.
+The school is only required to hold your certificates for one year after they arrive in school (Year 13 and Year 11 not attending Prince Henry's Sixth Form - this is January 2024), after which time the school is permitted to securely dispose of your certificates.